Hayle Power Station: History

 On 13 March 1910, Harvey & Co of Hayle signed an agreement with the Cornwall Electric Power Company, for them to build a power station on land owned by Harveys.
 Stage 1 of the station's construction was completed by Carkeeks of Redruth.
 It began on 7 May 1910, and was completed thirty weeks later on 12 December 1910 and generation began.

-Initially the station used a single 900 kilowatt (kW) Belliss & Morcom (B&M) steam turbine, supplied with steam by two Babcock & Wilcox boilers.
+Initially the station used a single 900 kilowatt (kW) Belliss and Morcom (B&M) steam turbine, supplied with steam by two Babcock & Wilcox boilers.
 This powered a Dick, Kerr & Co. alternator.
 In 1911 a 500 kW (B&M) was added, to use steam from the first turbine.
 This powered a Lancashire Dynamo alternator.
 Another two identical generating sets were added between 1912 and 1913.
 Between 1914 and 1916, two 3,000 kW Richardsons Westgarth & Company, each supplied with steam by two Babcock & Wilcox boilers.
 This brought the station's generating capacity to 8,800 kW.

 In 1928 a 7,500 kW British Thomson-Houston (BTH) turbo-alternator was added, supplied with steam from the Babcock & Wilcox boilers.
 In 1929, a 500 kW Parsons turbo alternator was moved to the station from Carn Brea Power Station, along with a Babcock & Wilcox boiler, but they were never satisfactory and were removed by 1935.

 In 1932, a 10,000 kW English Electric turbo-alternator was added, provided for by a Sterling boiler.
 In 1933 the station was connected to the National Grid, so electricity could be imported or exported by the company.
 A 300 kW English Electric turbo alternator was installed in 1935, primarily for pumping circulatory water around the station in case of a shut down.
 By this time the station's nameplate generating capacity was 36,600 kW, but in 1936, the first six generating units were put up for sale as scrap, bringing the capacity down to 27,800 kW.